Mudit200408/responsive_scaler/README.md

 In your `lib/main.dart` file, call `ResponsiveScaler.init()` **before** `runApp()`.
 This is the most important step.

 Provide the `designWidth` of the device you are basing your UI on.
-For example, if you are designing on a Figma file that uses an iPhone 14 Pro frame, its width is `393`.
+For example, if you are making and testing the app on Pixel 9 which has a width of `412`.

 ```dart
 // filepath: lib/main.dart